firebase/quickstart-cpp/admob/testapp/readme.md

     - For further details please refer to the
       [general instructions for setting up an iOS app with Firebase](https://developers.google.com/firebase/docs/ios/setup).
   - Register your iOS app with Firebase.
-    - Create a new app on [Firebase console](https://g.co/firebase), and attach your iOS app to it.
+    - Create a new app on the [Firebase console](https://console.firebase.google.com), and attach your iOS app to it.
       - You can use "com.google.ios.admob.testapp" as the iOS Bundle ID while you're testing.
 You can omit App Store ID while testing.